 Even the most innovative companies sometimes hit snags.
 Maybe there just weren't enough good ideas coming down the pipeline.
 Perhaps a few really promising ideas failed to pan out, disappointing the team and stifling their creative juices.
-How can the innovation manager get things back on track and keep forging ahead with innovation initiatives when things get rough?
-Innovation Strategy

 The Evolution of Women in Business: An Infographic

 2015 has so far been monumental for women.
 In light of Hilary announcing her run for office, and six women winning the Pulitzer Prize (compared to one female winner in 2014), I though I’d share this infographic depicting the historic impact of women in the business world over the past century.

 Which is the Greatest Invention of All Time?

 JULY 22, 2015

 Johannes Gutenberg.
 Which invention or innovation has had the most positive impact on the development of civilisation and the greatest benefit for mankind?
 A strong contender is the printing press.

 The State of Innovation Management in 2015 Just Released

 As we come closer to the year-end it’s good to look back, make some dedicated time to take ‘stock’, in this case, on innovation’s progress.

 Proven Strategy: How to Harness the Voice of the Customer to Solve Business Challenges